NicoloToscani/vibration-analysis/README.md

 ## Goals
 The goals of the project are:

-- **Compare monitored values with the "ISO" standard;
+- Compare monitored values with the "ISO" standard;
-- **Create a model using differents Machine Learning Techniques;
+- Create a model using differents machine learning techniques;